 The important thing to remember is that in all of these different forms of psychotherapy, the main way that people are treated is through conversation.

-This is called a therapeutic alliance, or the relationship between a therapist and client in which they can both work together to affect some kind of positive change--regarding either mental process or behaviors--in the client.
+This is called a therapeutic alliance, or the relationship between a therapist and client in which they can both work together to affect some positive change--regarding either mental process or behaviors--in the client.
 There are certain aspects of this therapeutic alliance that make it unique from other types of relationships that a person has.

-For now, the important thing to know is that the therapy placebo effect is a change in a condition or a behavior that's due to the patient's expectation that the treatment will have an effect even though that treatment might not actually have any kind of effect.
+For now, the important thing to know is that the therapy placebo effect is a change in a condition or a behavior that's due to the patient's expectation that the treatment will have an effect, even though that treatment might not actually have any effect.

 If the placebo effect works, the person will still get better because he or she expects to when taking the medicine.
 In other words, the effect is essentially psychological in its basis.